+124.8 Mbps

-124.8Mbps modulation has 2 pulses per coded bit separated into two groups of one sent at the peak 499.2 MHz chipping rate, each pulse followed by a 1 chip guard interval, as shown in Figure 3 where the vertical arrows indicate the pulse positions.
+124.8Mbps modulation has 2 pulses per coded bit separated into two groups of one sent at the peak 499.2 MHz chipping rate, each pulse followed by a 1 chip guard interval, as shown in Figure 4-Data Symbol Structure at 249.6 MHz for 124.8 Mb/s where the vertical arrows indicate the pulse positions.

-When the PHR is configured in the HRP-ERDEV HPRF mode, the PHR shall use the format in Figure 15-6a, and the same modulation and symbol structure as the PSDU, as described in Figure 3.
+When the PHR is configured in the 4z HPRF PHR mode, the PHR and PSDU shall use K=7 BCC, with the data modulation shown in Figure 4 applied to both PHR and PSDU.
+The burst bit patterns shall be as specified in Table 13.
+The bit patterns shall be scrambled by the time-varying spreading code sn as specified in 15.3.2 before being sent as pulses as per 15.3.1, (i.e., zero is positive polarity and one is negative polarity).

+Table 13